ANNUR-MOSTAFA/pets-first-database-portfolio/README.md

-# Pets First — Relational Database Design & Implementation
+# Pets First — Relational Database Implementation & NoSQL Integration

 A database engineering project for a multi-clinic veterinary practice, implemented using Oracle SQL, PL/SQL, and MongoDB.